Please click on a question to show the answer, and again to hide.

 What surfaces can you paint on?

-Ideally the walls should be new plaster, dried thoroughly, which has been sealed with plaster sealer, then given one coat of thinned white matt emulsion to prime the surface, (paint : water ratio about 80 : 20), and then one coat of normal white emulsion.
+New or old plaster is okay, though ideally the walls should be new plaster, dried thoroughly, which has been sealed with plaster sealer, then given one coat of thinned white matt emulsion to prime the surface, (paint : water ratio about 80 : 20), and then one coat of normal white emulsion.
 Good condition lining or wallpaper can be painted over with just one normal coat of white matte emulsion.
 Vinyl wallpapers are unsuitable and should be removed and the walls relined.

 How do we know what the finished murals will look like?